sdegutis/90s.dev/site/public/guides/views.md

 button1.onClick = () => clicks.set(clicks.val + 1)
 ```

-There is nothing magic here.
-Ref is a very ordinary class:
+There is nothing magical going on here:

-* The constructor takes an initial value
+* The `$` function takes an initial value and returns a ref
 * The `adapt` method creates a new ref based on the callback
 * The `set` method changes it and calls all its callbacks

-The value of refs comes from the simplicity of their design.
-Because there is no magic or overcomplicated sophistry,
-refs are predictable, and make it easy to react to their changes.

-Most view properties take either a value
+Most view properties take either a value,
 or a ref holding that type of value.

-See the [refs page](refs.md#refs) to learn more about how they work.
+When given a ref, it calls `watch` on the ref
+and sets its own value whenever the ref changes.

+Learn more on the [refs page](refs.md#refs).

 ## Layout